by Ann Kuzee, MA, JD

 Dedicated HR and business professionals are frequently searching for ways to ensure that all relevant legal and compliance requirements are met, employee satisfaction and engagement are maintained or increased, and the organization’s culture fosters innovation, and underscores respect and compassion.
+One way to accomplish all these desired goals is to design an Integrated Disability Absence Management program.

 An Integrated Disability Absence Management program involves the administration of all absence and disability related programs in a centralized and integrated structure.
 It is a well thought out program that is employer specific, and once designed and implemented, creates a very efficient, effective, and coordinated business structure that addresses a variety of business needs such as risk management; employee health and wellbeing; policy coordination; safety initiatives; financials; return to work/stay at work (RTW/SAW) programs; absence, disability, and claims’ management; etc.